What to Do If: You Test Positive and Live in a Residence Hall

 During this time, we ask that you stay calm and use the following guidance.
 As a member of the community, it is critical that you take these necessary measures to keep everyone safe.
 You are expected to follow all University rules and policies.

 You should avoid contact with others for at least 10 days after your testing date, as directed by the local health department and WVU Student Health.
 This is called isolation.
 You should immediately return to your residence hall room.
-Soon, you will move to Arnold Apartments to begin your isolation period.
+Soon, you will move to Arnold Apartments or Gaskins Hall to begin your isolation period.
 In the meantime, you should not leave your residence for any reason.
 This includes going to in-person classes or being on campus.
 You must remain in isolation until you are medically cleared.

 If you fail to comply with this isolation requirement, you will be subject to disciplinary action through the Office of Student Conduct, which may include interim suspension, educational requirements, removal from courses, a campus ban in designated areas, removal from residence halls, University probation, deferred suspension, suspension or expulsion.
 View the COVID-19 isolation policy.